JanelleG51/odds---ends/README.md

 ## Emails and Notifications

 ## Emails
-User's receive emails to their when chosen email address when:
+User's receive emails to their chosen email address when:
 - They register for an account to verify their email
 - When they have forgotten their password and need to reset
 - After placing an order as an order confirmation